 General Client Information

 Sleeping Habits – Poor sleeping habits can reduce recovery effectiveness, lower Growth Hormone release, and can cause mental fatigue and inability to concentrate.
 Sleep is the body’s built-in recovery mechanism.
-A protein builds up in the cerebrospinal fluid during waking hours that can be broken down only during sleep.
+A protein builds up in the cerebrospinal fluid during waking hours that can only be broken down during sleep.
 Moreover, sleeping abnormalities can usually be directly linked to stress and improper diet.

 Occupation – Knowing what type of daily activities your client performs will assist you in determining total caloric intake, meal timing, exercise scheduling, and possible lifestyle change recommendations.
 Occupational stress may also be a consideration.